LobeTia/trailpack-mailgun/README.md

 # trailpack-mailgun
 Send transational emails via [Mailgun](https://www.mailgun.com/) and [Trails](http://trailsjs.io)
-This project is built on top of the [Mailgun-Js](https://github.com/bojand/mailgun-js) library
+This project is built on top of the [Mailgun-Js](https://github.com/bojand/mailgun-js) library so you can refer to his documentation for additional information

 ## WARNING still work in progress, things can break